 accessible only by Infrastructure Server Administrators.

-- Interface elements that can be accessed by any user of the Infrastructure Server.
+Interface elements that can be accessed by any Infrastructure Server user.
 Note that some sub-elements may be admin-only, and they will be highlighted in the detailed sections that follow.
-To access a page, simply click on its name in the header.
+To access a page, click on its name in the header.

 General Access Interface Elements